Pets-Home/Pets-Home/README.md

 3. Hamza Rashed
 4. Yaqeen Hamd

-This web page created to help people to take care of thier pets also to help homeless pets and take care of them .
+This web page created to help people to take care of thier pets also to help homeless pets and take care of them.